rajnitiai/.github/profile/README.md

 **Our Motto:** AI-Powered Policy Research

-**Our Approach:**

-* Collect and curate research-grade data.
-* Openly share this data to Policy Researchers.
+The community collaborates to provide open-source datasets for policy research.

 **Our Vision:**

 * Develop good governance through AI-powered policymaking.

-The community collaborates to provide open-source datasets for policy research.

 # Join the discussion
 [Join the discussion](https://github.com/orgs/rajnitiai/discussions)